 Acceptable levels of risk are based upon the nature of each hazard, the frequency of exposure, the number of persons exposed, and the potential damage.
+Specific standards for acceptable levels of risk for each hazard are found within each hazard category.
 The County is not able to guarantee that any particular development will not, at some time in the future, be adversely affected by the hazards identified in this Element because such hazards, by their nature, defy precise prediction.
 Acceptable levels of risk may vary depending on the type of hazard, degree of certainty of hazard exposure, and state of existing development.
 Acceptable risk can only be determined after all effort has been made to reduce the risk and does not include development that increases known risks to human health and safety in identified hazard areas.

-Maps included in the Public Safety element are for illustrative purposes only and are not a suitable basis for parcel-specific decisions.
+Maps included in the Public Safety element are for illustrative purposes only and are not a suitable basis for parcel or site-specific decisions.
 The map scale and reproduction methods limit precision in physical features displayed.
 The parcels boundaries and physical features are not intended to represent surveyed data.
 Site-specific studies are required to draw parcel-specific conclusions.